 Lie #2: Only Certain Industries Can Use WordPress

 I bet you’ve heard this one before: WordPress is just for bloggers.
 And by bloggers, the person who says this oft-repeated phrase means it in a semi-derogatory manner.
 It’s dismissive.
 And while WordPress definitely is a blogging platform, it’s capable of so much more, too.
-In fact, it can be (and has been) adapted to match the needs of just about any industry (in fact, Freddy just wrote a post about 20 Big Name Brands that Use WordPress).
+In fact, it can be (and has been) adapted to match the needs of just about any industry (in fact, Freddy just wrote a post about some of the Big Name Brands that Use WordPress).

 You can add opt-in pages and sales pages right from within a single WordPress installation, add a fully-fledged store, and select from a wide range of themes.
 You can hire someone to design a site for you from scratch or use a pre-made theme and customize it to suit your purposes.
 The sky’s the limit.

 That brings me to another point: many people seem to think that available themes are only suited to the blogging style of content presentation, but that’s not true.
 You can find a theme perfect for any company in any industry, from manufacturing to real estate to legal to apparel.
 If you can’t find a pre-made theme, you can also create a totally custom one or have one made for you.
 There are no limitations.

 Lie #3: You Can’t Run an E-Commerce Site on WordPress

 This is just completely false.
 You absolutely can run an e-commerce site on WordPress and it’s pretty easy to do at that.
 There are so many plugins available that make creating a brand new store or integrating your existing one with the WordPress platform a snap.
 And for the most part, the management of products, analytics tools, and more will be accessible from within the WordPress dashboard.